Coronavirus State Reopening Guidance

 EPA-approved Disinfectants For COVID-19

 So, what are the best coronavirus disinfectants to use on the surfaces mentioned above?
-The Environmental Protection Agency (EPA) has a way you can search the label of a cleaning product to ensure it’s on their list of approved disinfectants.
-The instructions on how to do that can be found on this page.
+The Environmental Protection Agency (EPA) has a list of approved disinfectants.
+View the list here.

 Safe Behavioral Practices